 The course tackles two thematic areas: healthcare management and professional development, and it meets the requests of Law no. 43 of 01/02/2006, providing the qualification required for access to the coordination role.

+It also provides, for activities other than the internship, a limited portion delivered through telematic methods (synchronous and asynchronous), not exceeding 30%.
 Attendance is mandatory for 70% for admission to the final exam.

 - Coordinate resources aimed at the objectives assigned to the Unit/Service;